amarpan/how-to-write-a-README/README.md

   **<u>Requirements</u>**:
   1. A link to the deployed app
   2. A link to the Trello board used for the project's planning that includes:
-    - user stories
+      - a. user stories
-    - wireframes
+      - b. wireframes
-    - ERD
+      - c.
+ERD

 | Description | Screenshot |
 |:------------:|:---------:|